 A non-zero number of Android Police team members enjoy skiiing.
 Who wouldn't, right?
 Well, people who get lost for starters.
 Mountains can be mazes!
 However, Google did what Google does best and made some sense of the madness.
 Now you can find guides for 38 different resorts all on your mobile phone.

 The runs are color coded by difficulty, as they normally are on the mountain.
 You can view them with GPS on your mobile phone, or even check them out on the desktop before you hit the snow.
+A few slopes even have a Street View preview (though they're not quite as thorough as regular Street View).
 Read More

 Keeping true to its reputation for timely updates, ASUS pushed out an official Jelly Bean OTA update to lucky Transformer Pad TF300 owners in North America last Saturday after a quick tease.
 Now, under a week later, it looks like ASUS has provided the full firmware for download directly from its support site.

 The download, which those who didn't receive the OTA (due to an unlocked bootloader or otherwise) can use to get to ASUS' clean Jelly Bean experience, weighs a hefty 438MB and is meant only for users of the US version of the TF300.
+It's worth noting that using ASUS' downloadable firmware to upgrade to Jelly Bean will break root and overwrite any custom recovery you may be running.
 Read More